-Assessment activities Grading criteria Mid-term exam/quizes Understanding of the theoretical concepts.
+Assessment activities Grading criteria Mid-term exam/quizzes Application of these concepts to problem-solving Final exam Understanding of the theoretical concepts.
 Application of these concepts to problem-solving.
 Critical analysis of numerical exercises' results.
-Final exam Understanding of the theoretical concepts.
-Application of these concepts to problem-solving.
-Critical analysis of numerical exercises' results.
-Problem analysis.
+Technical project Problem analysis.
 Information search skills.
 Quality of the proposed solution.
 Teamwork.
 Oral presentation and written communication skills.
-There will be an intra-group evaluation method t differentiate among team members.
-30%
+There will be an intra-group evaluation method to differentiate among team members.